OPEC+ considering further 500,000 bpd oil output cut: sources

-LONDON (Reuters) - OPEC and its allies are considering a further cut in their oil output of 500,000 barrels per day (bpd) due to the impact of the coronavirus on oil demand, two OPEC sources and a third industry source familiar with discussions said.
+LONDON (Reuters) - OPEC and its allies are considering cutting their oil output by a further 500,000 barrels per day (bpd) due to the impact on oil demand from the coronavirus, two OPEC sources and a third industry source familiar with discussions said.

 The Organization of the Petroleum Exporting Countries and allies including Russia, known as OPEC+, are considering holding a ministerial meeting on Feb.
 14-15, one of the OPEC sources said, earlier than a current schedule for a meeting in March.

-The coronavirus outbreak in China could cut oil demand by more than 250,000 bpd in the first quarter of this year and creating a drag on oil prices already beleaguered by oversupply, analysts and traders say.
+Oil LCOc1 has fallen $10 a barrel this year to $56, lower than the level many OPEC countries need to balance their budgets.
+The coronavirus outbreak in China could cut oil demand by more than 250,000 bpd in the first quarter, analysts and traders say.

-OPEC member Iran said earlier on Monday the spread of the virus had hit oil demand and called for an effort to stabilize prices, Iran’s official news agency IRNA reported.
+OPEC member Iran said on Monday the spread of the virus had hit oil demand and called for an effort to stabilize prices, Iran’s official news agency IRNA reported.

+“The oil market is under pressure and prices have dropped to under $60 a barrel and efforts must be made to balance it,” Iran’s oil minister, Bijan Zanganeh, said.

 Russia on Friday said it was ready to bring forward the OPEC+ meetings to February.
+The country is the biggest non-OPEC producer working with OPEC so its approval is key.

 An OPEC and non-OPEC panel called the Joint Technical Committee (JTC) has scheduled a meeting for Feb.
 4-5 in Vienna to assess the impact of the virus on demand, other OPEC+ sources said.